 When human remains are found, forensic anthropologists are called to answer the questions like-

 The dead remains found belong to whom?

 They also help in the investigation of living beings.
 They apply their knowledge in paternity disputes by using the method of fingerprinting.

 Techniques used by forensic anthropologists

-The techniques used by forensic anthropologists provide a detailed analysis of the human remains.
+The techniques used by forensic anthropologists provide a detailed analysis of human remains.
 Some of the techniques are as follows-

 - CT scan

 - Chemical analysis such as the use of isotopes